Probabilistic preference learning with the Mallows rank model: Extensions to Partial Rankings and Heterogeneous Assessor Pool

-A situation frequently arising in applications is that only a subset of the items have been ranked.
-Ranks can be missing at random, or the assessors may only have ranked, say, the top-$5$ items.
-These types of situations can be handled fairly easily in our Bayesian framework, by applying data augmentation techniques.
+Often only a subset of the items is ranked: ranks can be missing at random, the assessors may only have ranked the, in-their-opinion, top-$k$ items, or can be presented with a subset of items that they have to rank.
+These situations can be handled conveniently in our Bayesian framework, by applying data augmentation techniques.
+We start by explaining the method in the case of the top-$k$ ranks, and then show briefly how it can be generalized to the other cases mentioned.